astroshrey/exowirc/source/helium-tutorial.rst

 Helium Tutorial
 ***************

 The documentation below describes the steps to analyze images applied with a helium filter.
-To analyze science images taken with the j-band filter and the j-band filter, please navigate to the :doc:`jband-tutorial` page and the :doc:`kband-tutorial` page respectively.
+To analyze science images taken with the J-band filter and the K-band filter, please navigate to the :doc:`jband-tutorial` page and the :doc:`kband-tutorial` page respectively.

-To begin utilizing all functions within the library, create five flags corresponding to the five core endpoints of the library:
+To begin utilizing all functions within the library, create five flags corresponding to the core functions of the library:

 .. code-block:: Python